alexcowan/software-development-class/README.md

 <h3>Post-Class Assignments</h3>
 <ol>
 	<li><strong>Do/Individual: Complete Assignment 'Interactive Pages IV'</strong>
 <br>WHAT?
-WHAT?
 Finalize your next interactive page.
 While this is an individual assignment, you will likely need to coordinate as a group.
 Please submit using the final assignment template:
 https://docs.google.com/document/d/1QHlTQLEZgIKnZnIlNIgHVTy8-K6gXLdxbtN6pCtogPg/edit#
 Please be sure to share that to acowan@alexandercowan.com and to submit the URL on this assignment.